 - The settings are saved even when the power is switched off.
-When power is switched on in "Easy shooting modes" (P. 17), it changes to specific settings. - To return to the factory default settings, set [RESET] under [CUSTOM RESET SETTING].
-You can select up to 2 types of settings for reset.
+(When power is switched on in "Easy shooting modes" (P. 18), it changes to specific settings.) - To return to the factory default settings, set [RESET] under [CUSTOM RESET SETTING].
+You can register up to two types of settings to be reset.
 Set various functions of the camera and register using [RESET1] or [RESET2] under [CUSTOM RESET SETTING].
-S "Custom reset setting" (P. 70)
+"Custom reset setting" (P. 75)